-Findings of Fact and Decision Naval Hospital Chapel Landmark Nomination February 2, 2021 Page 3 of 7
+Findings of Fact and Decision Naval Hospital Chapel Landmark Nomination September 24, 2021 Page 4 of 7

-- 9. After the war ended, Shoreline developed significantly as a residential suburb.
-Between 1942 and 1950, 9,000 new houses were constructed, and school enrollment increased 96 percent.
-As the area's population grew, residents and businesses pushed for a larger community identity to tie the scattered areas together.
-"Shoreline" was selected as the name for the community in 1949 and the city was incorporated in 1995.
-The completion of the north-south running Interstate 5 in 1964 established commercial patterns in the area that remain today. - 10.
-After World War II ended, the U.S. Navy's need for the Seattle Naval Hospital campus dwindled.
+- 10. After World War II ended, the U.S. Navy's need for the Seattle Naval Hospital campus dwindled.
 In February 1947, the Secretary of the Navy James Forrestal ordered the closure of hospital.
 By May 1947, the medical director of nearby Firland Sanatorium and the tuberculosis control director with the Washington State Health Department petitioned the Navy Department and Washington's congressional delegation to reuse the hospital for tuberculosis patients.
 Later that year over 400 tuberculosis patients were transferred to SNH and the campus became the (new) Firland Sanitorium.
 In 1959, another institution moved onto the hospital grounds, Fircrest School (Fircrest Residential Habilitation Center) and remains in operation.
 The school for developmentally disabled citizens, operated by the Washington State Department of Social and Health Services (DSHS), moved onto one section of the property, divided from Firland by a fence.
 In 1962, 85 acres of the former naval hospital grounds were redeveloped for the new Shorecrest High School.
 Fircrest School continues to utilize the remaining portions of the former naval hospital grounds, grounds which include the chapel. - 11.
 The Naval Hospital Chapel retains a high level of integrity and original visual character.
 While changes have occurred at the SNH site as it has been adaptively reused for other public purposes, many significant structures remain, including wards, staff residences, recreation facilities, and the chapel building. - 12.
 The Naval Hospital Chapel possess integrity of: - a.
 Location, because the building remains in its original location within the campus of Seattle Naval Hospital. - b.
 Design, because the building reflects the Tudor-Revival style used for military buildings during this period, exemplified by patterned masonry, multiple exterior materials, steeply pitched roof, dominant cross-gables, large chimneys, entry porticos and tall, narrow, multi-lite windows. - c.
 Setting, because the surrounding campus still retains significant features from its historic period, and the immediate site remains forested - d.
-Materials, because the type and configuration of physical materials used in the building, though repaired and structurally augmented, has not changed from its historic period - e.
+Materials, because the type and configuration of physical materials used in the building though repaired and structurally augmented, has not changed from its historic period - e.
 Workmanship, because the building expresses the Military-standard craftsmanship for this type of mid-21st century religious structure; - f.
 Feeling, because overall the physical features of the building conveys its historic character and use as WWII-era military chapel; and - g.
 Association, because the building has a documented link to the historic context as described in the landmark registration form including a strong association with the WWII-era development of the naval hospital and Shoreline area. - 13.
 The landmark boundary encompasses the chapel building; directly associated walkways; the curvilinear driveway servicing the building; the hillside descending to and including the associated lower parking area; the immediate landscape and the forest setting that are integral to the siting and experience of the building.
-This includes a 2.7-acre total area.
+This includes a 2.6-acre total area. - 14.
+The Landmark Registration Form for the Naval Hospital Chapel provides additional contextual information to support the above-stated findings.

-Findings of Fact and Decision Naval Hospital Chapel Landmark Nomination February 2, 2021 Page 4 of 7
+Findings of Fact and Decision Naval Hospital Chapel Landmark Nomination September 24, 2021 Page 5 of 7